-- The OMHM loses money it's entitled to because your rent is unjustly low. - It's not fair for families on our waiting lists. - It increases the noise and comings and goings from your home and may inconvenience your neighbours. - Legal action may be taken against you.
+- The OMHM loses money it is entitled to because your rent is lower than what you would really have to pay. - It's not fair for families on our waiting lists. - It increases the noise and comings and goings from your home and may inconvenience your neighbours. - Legal action may be taken against you.